 The achievement of grade-level content by students with significant cognitive disabilities is very different from their general education classroom peers, but the evidence of their work is compelling.
-Given the right kinds of supports, these students, including ELs with significant cognitive disabilities, are able to learn academic content with reduced complexity, breadth, and depth clearly linked to the same grade-level content as their peers.
+Given the right kinds of supports, these students, including ELs with significant cognitive disabilities, are able to learn academic content with reduced complexity, breadth, and depth clearly linked to the same gradelevel content as their peers.
 Researchers and practitioners are working side-by-side to capture the nature of the linkages to the grade-level content in both instruction and assessment. ("Alternate Assessments Based on Alternate Achievement Standards (AA-AAS) Overview."
 NCEO.
-Accessed May 07, 2019. https://nceo.info/Assessments/alternate_assessments/aa-aas) See Wyoming Content and Performance Extended Standards below.
+Accessed May 07, 2019. https://nceo.info/Assessments/alternate_assessments/aa-aas) See Wyoming Extended Standards.